-The Belastingdienst (Dutch tax authorities) offer clear guidelines for the withholding and payment of income tax, social security contributions and income-related health insurance contributions, as well as the issuance of payslips, payroll records to be kept and the returns to be submitted.
-All of these requirements relate to payroll.
+The tax authority (Belastingdienst) offers clear guidelines for the withholding and payment of income tax, social security contributions and income-related health insurance contributions, as well as the issuance of payslips, payroll records to be kept and the returns to be submitted.
+All of these requirements belong to the payroll service.

-A simple payroll may have just one employee paid the same monthly salary, for example a shareholding director.
-A more complicated payroll may have a higher number of employees with fixed and variable payments and deductions, pension administration, a higher turnover rate, payrolls benefitting from the application of the 30% ruling and shadow payrolls.
+A simple payroll may have just one employee who gets paid the same monthly salary: for example, a shareholding director.
+A more complicated payroll may concern a higher number of employees with fixed and variable payments and deductions, pension administration, a higher turnover rate, payrolls benefitting from the application of the 30% ruling and shadow payrolls.
 WePayPeople has compiled this guide to help you find the perfect payroll provider.

-When it comes to choosing a payroll system, companies have three choices.
+When it comes to choosing a payroll system, companies have three options to choose from.

-The Belastingdienst provides a prescribed model payslip which can be used by companies who do not wish to automate or outsource their payroll.
-However, this is a time-consuming method of administration which does not support the online submission of wage tax returns and relies on in-house expertise in payroll administration and employment law.
+The tax authority provides a payslip template which companies can use that do not wish to automate or outsource their payroll.
+However, this is a time-consuming method of administration which does not support the online submission of wage tax returns and relies on in-house expertise on payroll administration and employment law.

-Automating your payroll process provides greater control and ensures your system is automatically updated for any payroll changes but also requires specific in-house knowledge and experience to ensure the correct application.
-Taking these characteristics into consideration, many companies based within and outside The Netherlands decide to outsource their Dutch payroll to a specialist payroll provider
+Automating your payroll process provides greater control and ensures your system is automatically up to date for any payroll changes, but it still requires specific in-house knowledge and experience to ensure its correct execution.
+When taking these factors into consideration, many companies based in the Netherlands and outside it decide to outsource their Dutch payroll to a specialised payroll provider.